Rafael Correa: Odebrecht scandal

 The Ecuadorean government continues to investigate the allegations of corruption in the country by Brazil's largest construction company.
 Ecuadorean officials announced that the Brazilian construction company Odebrecht will not be able to sign any future contracts with public institutions in Ecuador, as authorities continue to investigate alleged corruption in its operations.
 According to Geovanny Vicente Romero, a political analyst, "Ecuador is in the midst of presidential elections and its lame-duck president Rafael Correa wants to leave the house in order for his successor by taking a position in favor of investigating the Odebrecht case.
 Correa recently complained that though there were $33.5 million in bribes paid in Ecuador, the individuals involved in the case remain unknown".
 Some Ecuadorians had grown disenchanted with corruption, as well as Correa's confrontational and polarizing behavior towards media organizations.
 However, according to Transparency International, corruption decreased under Correa's government.

 Response to the drop in oil prices

-In 2014, the price for crude oil, which was Ecuador's main export, began moving downward, from $111 dollars per barrel in June 2014, to $50 dollars per barrel in March 2015.
-To replace the lost revenue, Correa proposed raising taxes, including an increase of up to 75% in capital gain (Ley de Plusvalia), and a tax on inheritances from 2.5% up to 77.5% (the highest for inheritances of over $849,600 dollars).
+In 2014, the price for crude oil, which was Ecuador's main export, began moving downward, from $111 per barrel in June 2014, to $50 per barrel in March 2015.
+To replace the lost revenue, Correa proposed raising taxes, including an increase of up to 75% in capital gain (Ley de Plusvalia), and a tax on inheritances from 2.5% up to 77.5% (the highest for inheritances of over $849,600).